beam-community/elixir-companies/README.md

 * [Brightcove](http://brightcove.com) ([GitHub](https://github.com/brightcove)) - A leading global provider of powerful cloud solutions for delivering and monetizing video across connected devices.
 * [Evercam](http://www.evercam.io) ([GitHub](https://github.com/evercam)) - Camera Management Software (Open Source).
+* [Frame](https://frame.io/) ([GitHub](https://github.com/frameio)) - Frame.io is an online platform that enables its users to privately upload, review, and share video with their teams.
+Their product is built with Elixir and Phoenix.
+New York, USA.

 ## Contributing